-In 1978 Jim Hodges and David Gress determined that there was a need for a wholesale nursery to supply a more unusual line of plants than was commonly available at the time.
-Both men were directors of Santa Barbara Beautiful, an organization dedicated to the beautification of public spaces in Santa Barbara.
-Mr. Gress was the arborist for the City of Santa Barbara and had found that many of the trees that the city wished to plant were unavailable.
-Mr. Hodges was a retired businessman with an interest in horticulture who had dreamed of one day owning his own nursery.
-In 1979 they found a suitable site for the nursery on the eastern edge of the Goleta Valley.
+In 1978, Marcia and Jim Hodges, the founders of San Marcos Growers, determined that there was a need for a wholesale nursery to supply a more unusual line of plants than was commonly available at the time.
+Jim Hodges was a retired businessman with an interest in horticulture who had dreamed of one day owning his own nursery and was a director of Santa Barbara Beautiful, an organization dedicated to the beautification of public spaces in Santa Barbara.
+Dave Gress was another director of this organization and was also the arborist for the City of Santa Barbara and had found that many of the trees that the city wished to plant were unavailable.
+The Hodges selected Mr. Gress to run the nursery and in 1979 found a suitable site for it on the eastern edge of the Goleta Valley.
 The original 6 acre site had an existing greenhouse that had been used for the production of certified citrus and avocado trees.
-The new nursery was named San Marcos Growers in reference to its location on the historic stagecoach route, which is now San Marcos Road.
-Shortly after the land was purchased, Jim Hodges passed away but his wife, Marcia, decided to fulfill Jim's dream and develop the nursery as planned.
+The new nursery was named San Marcos Growers in reference to its location on the historic stagecoach route that goes over the mountains to the north, which is now San Marcos Road.
+Shortly after the land was purchased, Jim Hodges passed away suddenly but his wife, Marcia, decided to fulfill Jim's dream and develop the nursery as planned.

 In 1996 San Marcos Growers launched one of the earliest websites in the nursery industry.
-This website had static pages with photos and descriptive lists describing the plants the nursery was then growing.
-In 2001 the current version of the website was launched utilizing active server pages linked to the nursery's own Plant Database.
-All content on this website is written by General Manager Randy Baldwin.
+That website had static pages with photos and descriptive lists describing the plants the nursery was then growing.
+In 2001 the current version of the website was launched utilizing active server pages linked to the nursery's plant database and inventory.
+All content on this website has been written by Randy Baldwin.

 San Marcos Growers recognizes that it plays an important role in the introduction of new plant material into the California nursery trade.
 The nursery belongs to numerous Botanic Garden Associations, both here and abroad, and has nursery contacts throughout the world.
-Representatives from the nursery are active in trade and professional organizations such as the California Association of Nurseries and Garden Centers, California Landscape Contractors Association, International Plant Propagators Society and the Cactus and Succulent Society of America.
+Representatives from the nursery are active in trade and professional organizations such as the Plant California Alliance (formerly the California Association of Nurseries and Garden Centers), California Landscape Contractors Association, International Plant Propagators Society and the Cactus and Succulent Society of America.